Helperbird/website/src/pages/blog/helperbirds-winner-of-the-2021-chromebook.md

 url: /blog/helperbirds-winner-of-the-2021-chromebook/
 tags: blog
 blog_cat:  GUEST BLOG
-blog_title: Congratulations to our Winner
+cardTitle: Congratulations to our Winner
 blog_snip:
   In February 2021 we ran a competition to celebrate the start of the new School term, to win a brand new Chromebook and a year of Helperbird Pro.